apalache-mc/apalache/COORDINATION.md

 communication.

 This document records our shared (always evolving) understanding of the key ways we communicate in furtherance of our collaboration.
+Its intention is to ensure that we are aligned between ourselves in regard to how and why we use the tools we do.

 ## Elements of our project coordination